New Fissure Opens In Canary Islands Volcano - UrduPoint

 New Fissure Opens In Canary Islands Volcano

-A new fissure emerged in the erupting volcano on Spain's Canary Islands, belching out more lava and forcing another 500 people to flee, officials said Tuesday
+A new fissure has emerged in the erupting volcano on Spain's Canary Islands, belching out more lava and forcing another 500 people to flee as experts on Tuesday closely watched its progress towards the sea

-Los Llanos de Aridane (APP - UrduPoint / Pakistan Point News - 21st Sep, 2021 ) :A new fissure emerged in the erupting volcano on Spain's Canary Islands, belching out more lava and forcing another 500 people to flee, officials said Tuesday.
+Los Llanos de Aridane, Spain, Sept 21 (APP - UrduPoint / Pakistan Point News - 21st Sep, 2021 ) :A new fissure has emerged in the erupting volcano on Spain's Canary Islands, belching out more lava and forcing another 500 people to flee as experts on Tuesday closely watched its progress towards the sea.

-The Cumbre Vieja volcano has forced a total of 6,000 people from their homes and destroyed around 100 properties since it erupted on Sunday afternoon.
+The Cumbre Vieja volcano has forced a total of 6,000 people from their homes and destroyed a large number of properties and land spanning a huge area since it erupted on Sunday afternoon.

-Emergency services said in a tweet late Monday "a new eruptive fissure has opened" and that the "population is being evacuated".
+"166 destroyed buildings and 103 hectares (254 acres) covered by the lava flows," tweeted Copernicus, the EU's Earth observation satellite.

 The volcano straddles a ridge in the south of La Palma, one of seven islands that make up the Atlantic archipelago which lies off the coast of Morocco.

-By Tuesday morning, around 500 additional people had been forced to leave their homes, said Lorena Hernandez Labrador, a councillor in Los Llanos de Aridane, a neighbouring municipality of 20,000 residents which has been badly affected by the lava.
+"You have practically your whole life there.. then one day the volcano decides to erupt and puts an end to it all," evacuee Israel Castro Hernandez told AFPTV late Monday after his home was destroyed by the wall of lava.

+"We keep looking over there and we just can't believe it: we keep thinking that our house is underneath that volcano," said his wife, Yurena Torres Abreu.

-The fissure emerged following an earthquake with a magnitude of 4.1 that occurred at 9:32 pm (2032 GMT) Monday, the Involcan volcanology institute said.
+The pair were among hundreds more people who were evacuated overnight after the new fissure emerged following an earthquake with a magnitude of 4.1 at 9:32 pm (2032 GMT), the Involcan volcanology institute said.

+Volcanology expert Stavros Meletlidis from Spain's National Geographic Institute told Spain's RNE radio the opening of new fissures was "somewhat unpredictable" saying it depended on "the volume of magma and gases".

+- Lava speed 'can change quickly' - When the molten lava reaches the sea, experts warn it will generate clouds of toxic gas into the air, which will also affect the marine environment, with the authorities setting up a no-go zone to head off curious onlookers.

-The speed at which the lava is moving has slowed, and by Tuesday morning, the white-hot mass of molten rock, which has a temperature of nearly 1,000 degrees Celsius (1,830 degrees Fahrenheit), had still not reached the western coast.
+But by Tuesday morning, the lava's speed had slowed and the white-hot mass of molten rock, which has a temperature of nearly 1,000 degrees Celsius (1,830 degrees Fahrenheit), had still not reached the western coast.

-Officials initially said they expected it to reach the shore by Monday evening.
+Meletlidis said it was not clear when it would reach the sea because its speed was "very variable".

+"It can accelerate very quickly, especially when the topography changes... or it can stop on a plain for several hours.
+You have to see how both the main flow and the secondary flow are developing," he said.

 Spain's airport operator Aena said all of Monday's scheduled flights had taken place without incident, with another 48 planned for Tuesday.